alexander-jaferey/MusicSchoolApp/backend/README.md

 #### **Database**

-Create your database and, from the backend directory, run `psql -d [DATABASE NAME] < db-init.sql` to set up the relations, replacing `db-init.sql` with `db-sample-data.sql` to additionally populate the database with sample data.
+Create your database with `createdb`.
+From the backend directory, `cd` into the db directory and run `psql -d [DATABASE NAME] < db-init.sql` to set up the relations, optionally running `psql -d [DATABASE NAME] < db-data.sql` to populate the database with sample data.

 #### **Flask Server**